Study Reveals a New Method to Address a Major Barrier to Eradicating HIV

 “Our study focused on a class of enzymes called methyltransferases, which have emerged as key regulators of HIV latency,” explained Melanie Ott, MD, PhD, a senior investigator at Gladstone and lead author of the study published in the scientific journal Cell Host & Microbe.
 “These enzymes have also become increasingly important in disease development, particularly cancer, and efforts have intensified to develop specific pharmacological inhibitors targeting them.”

-“We systematically screened over 50 methyltransferases to determine which ones regulate latency in infected T cells,” said Daniela Boehm, postdoctoral scholar in the Ott lab and first author of the study.
+“We systematically screened over 50 methyltransferases to determine which ones regulate latency in infected T cells,” said Daniela Boehm, postdoctoral scholar in the Ott laboratory and first author of the study.
 “We identified SMYD2 as a regulating enzyme, and found that inhibiting it reactivates, or wakes up, latent cells.
 SMYD2 could therefore be used as a therapeutic target in the shock and kill strategy.”

 Although SMYD2 was not previously considered a target for HIV, pharmacological inhibitors are already being developed against this enzyme due to its effect on various cancer tumors.